Jessie Alice Andrews

 Alice remembers Percy Ballantyne Sole and Albert Rowe the memory being prompted when I asked about a Percy Ballantyne Sole after finding a connection to another branch of the family:

 "Did you say Percy Sole?", she said.
 "I remember him.
 He farmed near Uncle Albert (Rowe) in Bell Block, and used to drove the cattle to the freezing works (at Waitara) past our place into the freezing work paddocks.
 We used to get good mushrooms from those paddocks, the ground was always well cropped and manured with all the sheep and cattle.
 He took our pet lamb away."
 Turns out that the lamb was getting a bit big and boisterous, used to bunt a lot and make a nuisance of himself when her Mum went to milk the cow.
 Percy called by to include it in a mob of sheep he was taking to the works but it wouldn't go.
 But it did happily tag along with a mob of cattle the next time he went past.
-As Mum left home at 15, this would have to be before 1927, and the memory of losing the pet lamb obviously lingered.11
+As Mum left home at 15, this would have to be before 1927, and the memory of losing the pet lamb obviously lingered.13

 She also remembered Rewi Alley as a visitor to her parents (Ern & Honor Andrews).
-Rewi's uncle had married Annie Andrews, Ern's cousin, and this was probably 1937 as he is documented as having returned briefly to NZ in that year.14
+Rewi's uncle had married Annie Andrews, Ern's cousin, and this was probably 1937 as he is documented as having returned briefly to NZ in that year.14 Jessie Alice Andrews was/were mentioned in the obituary of George Ernest Andrews on 7 Dec 1944 TNK, NZ.15,16 Jessie Alice Andrews and Leslie Archibald Henderson were visited Coal Creek, nr Roxburgh, OTG, NZ, cir.
+1956 by Arthur James Henderson and Edith Sollitt Russell remembers visiting the orchard when he was about 10, the whole family were on their way to stay in Queenstown.17

 This is the eulogy I had read out on my behalf at Mum's funeral: